Human heart found in TDOT salt pile in Humphreys County

 “We are searching the area where the item was found.
 It was found in the salt where the TDOT is preparing to attack the bad weather, severe weather conditions that we have,” said Sheriff Davis.

 “At first they thought it was a rock,” he said.
-“The process of the salt, it dries it out.”
+“The process of what salt does to that, it dries it out.”

-“It’s speculated that it could have been there for just a few weeks,” Sheriff Davis further explained that because of the dehydration process of the salt an exact time frame could be difficult to determine.

-“TDOT’s on board working with us to try and find any information about where the salt came from and when it came in,” he added.
+“TDOT’s on board working with us to try and find any kind of information about where the salt came from and when it came in,” he added.